 What is Aspartylglucosaminuria?

 Glycoproteins are very abundant and a necessary part of human life.
-Examples of glycoproteins present in a human body are antibodies (immunoglobulins), collagens (structural protein of connective tissue, transferrin (iron (Fe) transport in blood), hormones (like thyroid-stimulating hormone, alpha-fetoprotein, etc) and many others.
+Examples of glycoproteins present in a human body are antibodies (immunoglobulins), collagens (structural protein of connective tissue, transferrin (iron (Fe) transport in blood), hormones (like thyroid-stimulating hormone, alpha-fetoprotein, etc.) and many others.
 However, the excessive buildup of glycoproteins contributes to cellular deaths and bodily damage.

 Early signs of Aspartylglucosaminuria (AGU):

-Pregnancy and infancy are normal.
+Pregnancy and infancy progress normally.
 AGU babies have growth spurts in the first years of their lives, so they look very healthy.
 Once born, girls may have umbilical and boys inguinal hernias, which are usually repaired easily by surgeons.
-Infections are more common in AGU children compared to an average child and most AGU children get ear tubes due to continuous ear infections.
+Infections are more common in AGU toddlers compared to an average child and most AGU children get ear tubes due to continuous ear infections.

 The first sign of AGU is slow speech development.
 The kids are more clumsy that their peers, with awkward walking or running, sometimes leaning forward.
 Delayed speech, attention deficit, clumsiness, restlessness, continuous respiratory infections are present in most of the preschoolers.

-School age children learn material at a slower rate, and most of the AGU children attend special education by middle school.
-Some children learn how to read and write, participate in sports, art and crafts.
+School age children learn material at a slower rate.
+Most of the AGU children start to attend special education by middle school.
+Some children learn how to read and write, they like to participate in sports, art and crafts.

-Depending on the level of care the child receives, and continue to learn until their twenties or later.
-An AGU patient's life expectancy usually averages 30 -35 year of age for a male and 35-40 years of age for a female, with young adults typically dying from infection.
+Depending on the level of care received, children develop and continue to learn until their twenties or later.
+An AGU patient's life expectancy usually averages 25 -35 year of age for a male and 30-40 years of age for a female, with young adults typically dying from some sort of infection.

 The disease was studied in Finland and most of the literature describes the progression of the disease in Finnish population.
-But cases of the disease have been reported in almost every country and affect many nations.
+Cases of the disease have been reported in almost every country and affect many nations.
 Disease progression varies in different nationalities, with some cases reported fatal as early as 2 years old.

-AGU initial symptoms are slow language development and speech delay which can be noticed as early as two years of age.
+The initial symptoms of Aspartylglucosaminuria (AGU) are slow language development and speech delay which can be noticed as early as two years of age.
 School-age children are often diagnosed with ADHD or language/auditory processing disorder as they are slow to process information.
-Evaluators attribute that inattentiveness or inability to process information to one of these more common disorders.
-As a result, all AGU kids end up; being diagnosed with autism spectrum disorder and/or ADHD, and may be prescribed treatments or therapies for Autism or ADHD, which do not help AGU.
+Evaluators usually initially attribute AGU-linked inattentiveness or inability to process information to Autism or ADHD, which are more common disorders.
+As a result, all AGU kids end up being diagnosed with autism spectrum disorder and/or ADHD.
+They may be prescribed treatments or therapies for Autism or ADHD, which do not help AGU.

-However, the reason for the above presentation and behavior is a lack of cellular enzyme that breaks down glucoproteins.
+However, the reason for the Autism or ADHD-like presentation and behavior is a lack of cellular enzyme that breaks down glycoproteins.
 They are most abundant in the body tissues and in major organs, such as the liver, spleen, thyroid and brain.
-Unbroken pieces of glucoproteins accumulate in the body tissues and also excrete in urine.
-The process is gradual, damaging the tissues and organs, progressively destroying cells and leading to eventual death.
+Unbroken pieces of glycoproteins accumulate in the body tissues are also excreted in urine.
+The process involves cumulative destruction of cell, and damage to tissues and organs, which lead to eventual death.

 There is currently no approved treatment for AGU.
-ADHD or autism treatments will not help the child.
 The proper treatment for the disease is to introduce the missing enzyme back into the body.
 It is possible to do this with chaperone therapy or gene replacement therapy.

-We need your help to start our clinical trial.
+We need your help to start our clinical trial for a gene therapy.
 Please donate.